fnelson4314/Coding-Language-Notes/CodingLanguages/springboot.md

 - **@GeneratedValue(strategy = GenerationType.IDENTITY)**: Usually used alongside the @Id tag that uses SQL base identity which is to auto increment our id
 - **@Column(name, nullable, unique, length)**: Allows extra control over how the mapping is handled and allows you to specify attributes of a column to be mapped to your database table
 - **@Enumerated(EnumType.\<type>)**: This allows you to specify the enumeration type you'll be using
+- **@ManyToOne**: This allows many objects of the current class to belong to the one object that this annotation is referring to
+- **JoinColumn**: Used alongside @ManyToOne an this sepecifies the column in the database that joind the two tables (the foreign key)
 ```java
 @Entity
 @Table(name="nba_stats")